Estimated reading time: 5 minutes

 A Brief Discussion on Commission Received Journal Entry:

-The accounting treatment to Commission Received Journal Entry is similar to any other income Journal Entry.
-It is an income to the entity against providing some services or making affiliate sales.
+The accounting treatment of the Commission Received Journal Entry is similar to any other income Journal Entry.
+It is income to the entity in exchange for providing services or making affiliate sales.

-How about an example to understand this concept?
+How about an example to help you understand this concept?

-ABC Company is into the real estate business.
-It had launched a new project with 1000 plots of land, and each plot area equals 500 square yards.
-The price for each plot is Rs.18,000.
+ABC Company is in the real estate business.
+It launched a new project with 1000 plots of land, each 500 square yards in size, and each plot’s price is $18,000.

-The real estate business wants to get back its capital as soon as possible.
-So, they employed agents to push for more sales and reach the break-even point.
-Company pays agents @ 25% on the sales price of plots sold.
+The real estate business wants to return its capital as soon as possible.
+So, it employed agents to increase sales and reach the break-even point.
+The company pays agents 25% of the sales price of plots sold.

-If a Marketing agent can sell two plots, the Percentage of Commission received will be Rs.9,000 (Rs.4,500 per plot).
+If a Marketing agent can sell two plots, the Percentage of Commission received will be $9,000 ($4,500 per plot).

-In this example, marketing agents received Commission against making real estate plot sales.
+In this example, marketing agents received a Commission against making real estate plot sales.

 Table of contents